fossunited/fossunited/dashboard/README.md

 "ignore_csrf": 1
 ```

-This will prevent `CSRFToken` errors while using the vite dev server.
+This will prevent `CSRFToken` errors while using the Vite development server.
 In production environment, the `csrf_token` is attached to the `window` object in `index.html` for you.

 The Vite dev server will start on the port `8080`.
 This can be changed from `vite.config.js`.
 The development server is configured to proxy your frappe app (usually running on port `8000`).
 If you have a site named `todo.test`, open `http://todo.test:8080` in your browser.
 If you see a button named "Click to send 'ping' request", congratulations!